 The composite picture for women in Canada is that inclusion as an employment equity group remains crucial.
 Substantive equality has not been achieved.
-The gains that have been made over time, moreover, have been shown to be all too fragile during the pandemic, as noted by organizations as varied as the United Nations, the Canadian Human Rights Commission and the Canadian Women's Foundation.
-Women's Foundation:
+The gains that have been made over time, moreover, have been shown to be all too fragile during the pandemic, as noted by organizations as varied as the United Nations, the Canadian Human Rights Commission and the Canadian Women's Foundation.285 We agree with the Canadian Women's Foundation: